ccseer/Seer-Plugins/README.md

 "C:/ApkMetaInfo2Json/ApkMetaInfo2Json.exe" "*SEER_INPUT_PATH*" "*SEER_OUTPUT_PATH*.json"
 ```

+- process

   1. A file is triggered by **SPACE**
   2. Seer searches from plugin settings and finds that `apk` is defined as a plugin type
   3. Seer runs `ApkMetaInfo2Json.exe` with defined parameters
-   - In this case, `ApkMetaInfo2Json.exe` read contents from the triggered `apk` file, then write `json` file at Seer's temp folder
+     - In this case, `ApkMetaInfo2Json.exe` read contents from the triggered `apk` file, then write a `json` file at `*SEER_OUTPUT_PATH*`
   4. When the `ApkMetaInfo2Json.exe` finishes and exits, Seer will go to the temporary directory to read the `json` file and display it.

 - A plug-in can be any executable program